 Who Am I?
 Developing A Strong Sense of Self

 There is a common axiom that if you do not know where you are going, you can end up somewhere else.
 In the fields of psychotherapy and counselling there is a common goal to help others in their human journey.
 The process often starts with people gaining insight about themselves and developing a sense of self.
-Psychotherapy, which often aims to increase self-esteem and self-efficacy, necessitates an understanding of self.
+Counselling and Psychologists, which often aims to increase self-esteem and self-efficacy, necessitates an understanding of self.
 As we begin a new year, it seems rather timely to reflect upon where we are in this journey.

 In general terms, one’s self concept is how one thinks about, evaluates or perceives themselves.
 Our self concept includes the roles, attributes, behaviours, and associations that we consider most important about ourselves.
 Self concept answers the question “Who Am I?”
 The answer to this question may include examples of the following: